Cincinnati Bearcats football: Miami (OH)

 The Victory Bell is the trophy awarded to the winner of the American college football rivalry game played by the Cincinnati and Miami (OH).
 The Victory Bell is the oldest current non-conference college football rivalry in the United States (though the teams were conference rivals for a few years in the late 1940s and early 1950s).

-The Bearcats and RedHawks (formerly the Redskins) square off each fall for the famed Victory Bell.
+The Bearcats and RedHawks (formerly the Redskins) square off each fall for the Victory Bell.
 The first game in the series, played on December 8, 1888, in Oxford, Ohio, was the first college football game played in the state of Ohio.
 The original bell hung in Miami's Harrison Hall (Old Main) near the site of the first game and was used to ring in Miami victories.
 The traveling trophy tradition began in the 1890s when some Cincinnati fans "borrowed" the bell.
 The bell went to the winner of the annual game for the next forty years until it mysteriously disappeared in the 1930s.
 The original bell reappeared in 1946 and is on display in the lobby of Miami's Murstein Alumni Center.
 The trophy is a replica of the original bell and is kept in the possession of the winning team each year.
 One side of the bell is painted black with white numbers showing Cincinnati's victories, while the other side is white with red numbers showing Miami's victories.
 Ties are indicated on the top of the red yoke in white numbers.

-The Bearcats have won the last 16 meetings, including a 38–17 victory in the 2022 meeting at Paycor Stadium to take the overall series lead at 60–59–7.
-However, in 2023, Miami shocked the Bearcats to tie the series again at 60–60–7.
+The Bearcats won 16 straight meetings between 2006 and 2022 to take the overall series lead at 60–59–7.
+However, in 2023, Miami upset the Bearcats to tie the series again at 60–60–7.
+Cincinnati responded by claiming a double-digit victory, 27–16, in 2024, once again putting the Bearcats ahead in the series 61–60–7.